Updated 1 November 2021

 We need your cooperation in these areas:

-- Many of our customers have decided to decrease their risk by staying at home and decreasing the number of people who visit them.
+- Many of our customers have decided to decrease their risk by decreasing the number of people who visit them.
 We are happy to discuss this with you.

 - If you have any concerns about your health, please speak to a doctor.

 - We have made the decision to help people stay safe during social community and group-based activities by wearing a mask and social distancing, and complying with government guidelines.

 In order to help ensure a safer community, changes to out of home supports include:

 - Supporting you to set up online shopping.

 - Connecting you to community groups who will shop for you.